 We have decided to convince you otherwise and list some of the very few but possible side effects that a human may experience when in close proximity to an object (such as a repeller) but which over time can be easily overcome.

-The symptoms include ringing in the ears, nausea, dizziness, headaches, migraines, insomnia, and fainting.
+The symptoms include ringing in the human ears, nausea, dizziness, headaches, migraines, insomnia, and fainting.

-Although these devices emit soundwaves above the human hearing range (more specifically, they are ultrasonic), people who are hypersensitive to sound may experience discomfort.
+Although these such devices emit ultrasonic sound waves above the human hearing range (more specifically, they are ultrasonic), people who are hypersensitive to sound may experience discomfort.